People

 Edited Collections

-Feghali, Z and Toner, D. Routledge Companion to Gender and Borderlands.
-London: Routledge, 2024. (contracted, in progress)
+Feghali, Z and Toner, D. 2024.
+Routledge Companion to Gender and Borderlands.
+London: Routledge.

 Supervision

-I have supervised interdisciplinary doctoral projects on Australian drama, Caribbean women's writing, and contemporary women's writing and psychopathy.
+I have supervised interdisciplinary doctoral projects in spanning Area Studies, literary studies, and social sciences, including on: Australian drama, Caribbean women's writing, contemporary women's writing and psychopathy, spatiality in protest camps, and narratological approaches to English translations of Chinese fiction.

-I am currently supervising projects on ecocriticism and climate fiction, literary legacies of La Malinche and gender-based violence in Mexico, contemporary Turkish women's writing, and British Latinx Studies, as well as projects in human geography on spatiality in protest camps; in translation studies on narratological approaches to English translations of Chinese fiction; and in creative writing on memoir writing and the care system.
+I am currently supervising projects on ecocriticism and climate fiction, legacies of La Malinche and gender-based violence in Mexico, contemporary Turkish women's writing, British Latinx Studies, and memoir and the care system.

 I would be interested in supervising PhD projects on the following broad topics:

-• Border studies and cross-border literature and culture (for example USA, Canada, Mexico)
+• Cross-border literature and culture (for example USA, Canada, Mexico)

 • Literary and cultural representations of borders, citizenship, and belonging in the North American context